 Migration of the Jancan family to Ireland

 Some of the Jancan family moved to Ireland, but this topic is not covered in this excerpt.

-Another 121 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.